tandeitnik/lab_scripts/TiePie/README.md

-# lab_scripts
+# TiePie
-A collection of scripts developed for use in our quantum optics lab @ PUC-RJ
+A collection of scripts developed for use with TiePie oscilloscope.